 marilyn is smart, strong and witty. she rocks! keep up the good work!

 99.9 of what marilyn said and i do not know the lady personally but 99.9 of her comments were about gratitude towards each other and were generic in nature. because a person uses the name god once in a conversation in a positive sense rather than in a curse word does not constitute grounds for ridicule. rather her comments were about gratitude and appreciation for each other more than anything else. go gal.
 Latest Blog Post by somervellsally -Celebrate Somervell !

 4 - salon

 6 Dec 2007 @ 4:14:59 PM

 ive kind of stayed out of this one. i strongly believe in separation of church and state and dont think that quoting a religious poem that talks about saying grace on every occasion is appropriate at a public school board meeting. perhaps in church. i think it might be argued that the quote about grace from g k chesterton is one usually extensively in a religious context-is that against tea rules or the law i have no idea.
-Latest Blog Post by salon -What's Donald Trump Lying About Today and other corruptions?
-(Monday 7/23/2018
+Latest Blog Post by salon -What do you get when you merge a Liar with a Grifter with a Fear-Mongerer?

 5 - whitkat